epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 ## Methods
 ### Part 1 : Data clean up and pre-processing
 **Step 1** Merging the datasets
+The two main datasets that are used are the CMU Movie Metadata (81,741 movies), and the downloaded Bechdel results (10136 movies) (from the page https://bechdeltest.com).
+Merging these two tables on a relevant and unique identifier is a challenge, since they don't have the same identifiers: on one hand CMU Movies has the Wikipedia page ID, on the other hand, Bechdel table has the Imdb page IDs.
+To adress this, we will request Wikipedia Page IDs of movies in the Bechdel Table, by giving the title and year of the movie.
+The merge will then be performed on Wikipedia Page IDs.
 **Step X** Assumptions

 Check necessary assumptions for subsequent statistical tests